Why quit smoking?

-Whatever your reason, think carefully about your motivation and, during the tough times, remind yourself why you're doing it.
+Whatever your reason, think carefully about your motivation.
+During the tough times, remind yourself why you're doing it.

 Smoking affects the whole body from your head to your toes.
 We all know about lung cancer, but what else can smoking lead to in your body?

-Narrowed arteries supplying the brain with oxygen-rich blood means an increased risk of stroke, resulting in possible paralysis and loss of speech.
+Narrowed arteries supplying the brain with oxygen rich blood means an increased risk of stroke.
+This can result in possible paralysis and loss of speech.
 Reduced supply of oxygen to the brain can also result in headaches, mood changes and panic attacks.

 Mouth and Throat